google/ffcc/README.md

 0.278876
 ```

-The equation to convert between white balance gain to the color of illuminant is
+The equation to convert between white balance gain and the color of illuminant is
-as follow:
+as follows:

 $$
 L = z / |z|